openeuropa/oe_media/modules/oe_media_webtools/README.md

 * Webtools social feed
 * Webtools OP Publication list

-The module also provides a custom field widget `OP Publication List ID` which converts the given id into a json snippet.

 #### Usage

 In order to use Webtools media, create a json snippet in the Webtools wizard (link found in field help text)